 Much of the opposition to affirmative action is based on what are called “reverse discrimination” and “unwarranted preferences.”
 However, very few employment discrimination cases pending before the Equal Employment Opportunities Commission are reverse discrimination cases.
 Under the law and interpretations by courts, anyone benefiting from affirmative action must have the relevant and valid job or educational qualifications.

 If your employer has an affirmative action plan, it may help eliminate some of the barriers to advancement that racial minorities have faced historically.
 You may wish to consult with your company’s human resource department or your personnel handbook to learn more about how the plan may benefit you and other employees who are racial minorities.

 It is against the law to limit, segregate, or classify employees or applicants for employment based on race in any way that could deprive them of employment opportunities or otherwise adversely affect their employment status.

-Requesting pre-employment information that discloses or tends to disclose an applicant’s race suggests that race will be unlawfully used as a basis for hiring.
-It is presumed that when an employer asks for such pre-employment information that it will be used to make hiring decisions.
+Requesting Requiring pre-employment information that discloses or tends to disclose an applicant’s race suggests that race will be unlawfully used as a basis for hiring.
 Therefore, if members of minority groups are excluded from employment, asking for such information in the job application process is likely to be evidence of discrimination.